softlinkprotocol/curve-docs/docs/dao-fees.rst

 MetaBurner
 ----------

 The meta-burner is used for assets within metapools that can be directly swapped for 3CRV.
-It uses the registry's :ref:`RegistrySwap.exchange_with_best_rate<Swaps.exchange_with_best_rate>` and transfers 3CRV directly to the :ref:`fee distributor<dao-fees-distributor>`.
+It uses the registry's :func:`exchange_with_best_rate<Swaps.exchange_with_best_rate>` and transfers 3CRV directly to the :ref:`fee distributor<dao-fees-distributor>`.

 There is no configuration required for this burner.